Featured Story, Part Two of a Three-part Series

 The headline read, "Absolute power over devotees … One man rules Haiku Krishnaites."

-Wolf, who later became an attorney and the administrator of Hawai‘i’s courts, interviewed two of Butler’s young, female followers.
-They told her they did whatever Butler instructed them to do, they did not ask why, and they said they would kill anyone who attacked him.
+Wolf, who later became an attorney and the administrator of Hawai'i's courts, interviewed two of Butler's young, female followers.
+She reported that they told her they did whatever Butler instructed them to do, they did not ask why, and they said they would kill anyone who attacked Butler.
 Wolf also reported that Butler had arranged the marriage of an 18-year-old (coincidentally named Tulsi) to a man who did business for Butler on the mainland.

 In response to Wolf's article, several Butler followers wrote letters to the Advertiser defending Butler and criticizing Wolf as close-minded and uptight.

-In a recent interview with Meanwhile in Hawai‘i, Wolf, now a children’s rights attorney in Nevada, asked, “So is Kris Butler still around?”
+In an interview with Meanwhile in Hawai'i, Wolf, now a children’s rights attorney in Nevada, asked, "So is Kris Butler still around?"

 When told Butler now claims thousands of disciples, including a Hawai'i State Senator and a U.S. Congresswoman, Wolf replied, "You're kidding me.
 I totally didn't see that coming."